Geonovum-labs/json-fg-examples/README.md

 Example website that shows how to use JSON-FG in a web map with time and CRS support

-Will use a vanilla javascript for the website.
+The website uses vanilla javascript, without a compilation step.
 This makes it easier for beginner programmers to get it running.
-Maybe i'll add an identical example to show how to do the same with a bundler.
-Will also add a simple Node.js API (express) to show how to serve json data.

-Will add an example of a GDAL command to save your data as json-fg.
-Just the commandline command (gdal >3.8)

 The example website uses a custom openlayers Format for JSON-FG to read the features.
 It is a simple extension of the format from GeoJSON.js.